JonOdyssey/starter-form-submission/README.md

 ## The HTML

 The HTML page is named `index.html`.
 It contains a form and a list of articles.
 The form contain a single input field.
 When the form is submitted the articles are filtered by the search term entered on the form.
+You should not edit the HTML file in any way.

 ## The JavaScript